High Voltage Direct Current

 European Beginnings:

 The first successful HVDC experimental long distance line (37 miles) was made at Munich, Germany in 1882 by Oskar Von Miller and fellow engineers.
 These same pioneers moved on to work on AC power the next year and did not do much in the HVDC field after that.
-Miller and his European based associates have been forgotten by history despite having fathered AC power before Tesla or American based engineers got involved.
+Miller and associates pioneered AC power in the 1883-1890s era.
+Their important early DC work laid the foundation for future developments.

 Later Work, US and Europe:

 Thomas Edison and fellow engineers worked on HVDC as part of a plan to make a standard DC "grid".
-AC power quickly proved to be easier to work with for long distance by 1891.
+AC power quickly proved to be easier to work with for long distance.
+The 1891 Electro-technical Exposition in Frankfurt, Germany was the definitive end of the war of currents, however a small number of people continued to develop DC transmission after this.

 Albert Hull (General Electric)